Jamaica Wedding Traditions

 What is Tun T’anks Sunday?

-Tun T’anks Sunday (Turn Thanks Sunday) or “tanks-givingtanks-GIV-ing” is the day after the wedding when newlyweds attend “Sunday service” then host “round two” reception at the bride’s parents’ “yard.”
-This “next-day ting” costs $1,000-2,000 USD, involves 100-200 guests, and is practiced by 60% of families following “old people way” traditions.
+Tun T’anks Sunday (Turn Thanks Sunday) or “tanks-giving” is the day after the wedding when newlyweds attend “Sunday service” then host “round two” reception at the bride’s parents’ “yard.”
+This “next-day ting” costs $1,000-2,000 USD, involves 100-200 guests, and remains a cherished tradition in many Jamaican families following “old people way” customs.

 Why can’t Jamaicans wear rings on their wedding finger before marriage?

-Jamaican “old-time belief” holds that wearing rings on the wedding finger before marriage brings “crossesKROSS-ez” or bad luck.
-This “superstition ting” remains strong with 80% of “country people” and 50% of “town people” avoiding pre-wedding ring wearing, believing it “block off” marriage chances.
+According to Jamaican “old-time belief,” wearing rings on the wedding finger before marriage brings “crosses” or bad luck.
+This “superstition ting” remains strong in rural “country people” communities and is observed by many “town people” as well, with believers holding that it may “block off” marriage chances.

 What happens during a Jamaican wedding cake procession?